iamcharlie17/OOP_Lab_13/README.md

 - seperate the classes to maintain SOLID specially SRP

 ## list of refactoring done
 - create pacakge for the classes

 #### Customer class related refacoring
 - seperate customer validation from Customer class(into CustomerValidator class)
 - update the customer class.remove direct validation logic from customer constructor.
 - remove flight related methods to seperate class for SRP. create FlightManager for those logics.
 - update the addNewCustomer method for the new structure.

 #### Flight class related refactoring
 - move scheduling and distance logic from Flight class.
 (FlightScheduler class)
 - update FlightReservation class to use BookingManager
 - create a FlightRepository to store flight related data
+- updated FlightManager to handle addFlight and booking/cancelling flight logic.

 #### RolesAndPermissions class related refactoing
 - seperate RolesAndPermissions classes into RoleManager and PermissionManager
 - refactor RolesAndPermissions to use RoleManager and PermissionManager

+#### Remaining refactor to ensure the behavour is unchagned
+- add the print statements for same user interface